MetPX/sarracenia/doc/sr_config.7.rst

 Sources of data need to indicate the clusters to which they would like data to be delivered.
 Data Pumps need to identify themselves, and their neighbors in order to pass data to them.

-**cluster**
-   The name of the local cluster.
+- **cluster** The name of the local cluster (where data is injected.)

-**cluster_aliases** <alias>,<alias>,...
+- **cluster_aliases** <alias>,<alias>,...
 Alternate names for the cluster.

-**gateway_for**
-   If this pump sees data on a remote cluster that is destined for one of the clusters in this list, then retrieve it for forwarding there.
+- **gateway_for** <cluster>,<cluster>,... additional clusters reachable from local pump.

-**to** <cluster>,<cluster>,<cluster>...
+- **to** <cluster>,<cluster>,<cluster>... destination pumps targetted by injectors.
-   for programs that inject data, to inform the pumping network of the intended destination of data being injected.

-sr_sarra interprets *cluster, cluster_aliases*, and *gateway_for*, such that products which are not meant for the local cluster are not downloaded.
-Similarly, sr_sender interprets these options such that only intended is sent to remote clusters.
+Components which inject data into a network (sr_post, sr_poll, sr_watch) need to set 'to' addresses for all data injected.
+Components which transfer data between bumps, such as sr_sarra and sr_sender, interpret *cluster, cluster_aliases*, and *gateway_for*, such that products which are not meant for the destination cluster are not transferred.

 DELIVERY SPECIFICATIONS
 -----------------------

-Theses options set what files the user wants and where it will be placed, and under which name.
+These options set what files will be downloaded, where they will be placed, and under which name.

 - **accept    <regexp pattern> (must be set)**
 - **directory <path>           (default: .)**
 - **flatten   <boolean>        (default: false)**
-- **lock      <.string>        (default: .tmp)**
+- **inflight  <.string>        (default: .tmp)**
 - **mirror    <boolean>        (default: false)**
 - **overwrite <boolean>        (default: true)**
 - **reject    <regexp pattern> (optional)**
 - **strip     <count>         (default: 0)**

+The  **inflight**  option is a change to the file name used the download so that other programs reading the directory ignore the files until they are complete.

+The modification and taken away when the transfer is complete...
-The  **lock**  option is a suffix given to the file during the download and taken away when it is completed...
-If  **lock**  is set to  **.** then it is prefixed with it and taken away when it is completed...
+It is usually a suffix applied to file names, but if **inflight**  is set to  **.**, then it is prefix, to conform with the standard for "hidden" files on unix/linux.
-This gives a mean to avoid processing the file prematurely.

-The option directory  defines where to put the files on your server.
+**Directory** sets where to put the files on your server.
 Combined with  **accept** / **reject**  options, the user can select the files of interest and their directories of residence. (see the  **mirror** option for more directory settings).

 The  **accept**  and  **reject**  options use regular expressions (regexp) to match URL.
 Theses options are processed sequentially.
-The URL of a file that matches a  **reject**  pattern is never downloaded.
+The URL of a file that matches a  **reject**  pattern is not downloaded.
-One that match an  **accept**  pattern is downloaded into the directory declared by the closest  **directory**  option above the matching  **accept**  option.
+One that matches an  **accept**  pattern is downloaded into the directory declared by the closest  **directory**  option above the matching  **accept**
+option.

 ::